[skip navigation]

 m Masked by another line (no wavelength measurement).

 p Perturbed by a close line.
+Both wavelength and intensity may be affected.

 r Easily reversed line.